Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          with the previous stream, and interchangeable
          at the header and media fragment levels.
       7. The new instance of [=ingest source=] SHOULD try to minimize data loss.
-The basemediadecodetime tfdt of media fragments SHOULD increase from the point where the encoder last stopped.
-The basemediadecodetime in the tfdt box SHOULD increase in a continuous manner, but it is permissible to introduce a discontinuity, if necessary.
+The [=baseMediaDecodeTime=] of fragments SHOULD increase from the point where the encoder last stopped.
+The [=baseMediaDecodeTime=] in the "tfdt" box SHOULD increase in a continuous manner, but it is permissible to introduce a discontinuity, if necessary.
          Receiving entities can ignore
          fragments that it has already received and processed, so it is better to error on the side of resending fragments than to introduce discontinuities in the media timeline.
       8. In some cases a third server may be used by receiver, to request missing segments.
-The additional signalling for this is out of scope.
+The additional signaling for this is out of scope.

-##  Requirements for Media ingest Source Synchronization (Dual Encoder Synchronization) ## {#DualSync}
+##  Requirements for Media Ingest Source Synchronization ## {#DualSync}

 In the case of more than one redundant ingest sources, synchronization between them can be achieved as follows.
 A fixed segment duration is chosen such as based on the fixed GoP duration e.g. 2 seconds that is used by all media sources.